James Matthew Dow

 - Successfully represented large telecommunications company in a federal court jury trial in a race and age discrimination case.

-- Successfully represented local owner of commercial office building in a jury trial on claims of breach of contract and city code violations.
+- Successfully represented the owner of a commercial office building in a jury trial involving breach of contract and city code violations.

-- Represented nationwide insurance company in MDL class action case under the Fair Labor Standards Act.
+- Represented nationwide insurance company in MDL class action case under the FLSA.

 - American Board of Trial Advocates